lucaswysocky/Game/README.md

 ![](gif_3.gif)

 There are 3 lives per game.
-If aliens hit the bottom of the screen or the spaceship, the user looses a life.
+If aliens hit the bottom of the screen or the spaceship, the player looses a life.

 ![](gif_4.gif)